Place du Mont-Blanc : Mont-Blanc Marathon Base Camp

 A refreshment post is available at the top of the col before finally climbing up to the Aiguilles des Possettes (2201m) where you will be rewarded by a breathtaking panoroma of the Mont Blanc range.

 Facing the ‘Aiguille Verte' and the Mont Blanc range, the route follows the ridgeline of the 'aiguillette' gradually descending in the direction of Tré le Champ.

-You will go along a pretty trail that brings your toward le Tour, crosses through the village, and then takes you toward the Tour glacier.
-You will then take a north facing trail (a cooler perspective....)towards Montroc before crossing through the hamlets of the Frasserands and Tré le Champ.
+You will go along a pretty trail that brings your toward le Tour, crosses through the village, and then takes you near to the Tour glacier.
+Then, you will take a north facing trail (a cooler perspective....) towards Montroc before crossing through the hamlets of the Frasserands and Tré le Champ.

-At the heart of the Aiguilles Rouges massif, opposite the Mont-Blanc range, the route climbs up towards la Flégère (1875 m).
+At the heart of the Aiguilles Rouges massif, at the opposite of the Mont-Blanc range, the route climbs up towards la Flégère (1875 m).

 After crossing the magnificent Charlanon comb(1812m) the climb is gentle at first.